OliwierJaworski/EindOpdracht-IoT-Technologie/README.md

 ```
 ## Teamwork

-These goals are indicators of the student body's ability to handle hardware and software technologies and how effectively the team works.

 ## Criteria for success

+#### These objectives act as guiding principles for individuals aiming to undertake and complete this project independently.

 - [x] The group is capable of showing they worked as a unit, and not as individuals
 - [X] The group has good automation hygiene (no manual tasks, plenty of automation, …)
 - [X] The group has good Git hygiene (commit messages, branching, consistency, …)